veeneck/ColwichHSO/content/redesign/raffle.md

 pageImage: "https://colwichhso.com/images/flyers/RaffleOpenGraph.jpg"
 subtitle: Carnival Prizes
 shoutout: Donate a Raffle Item 🎁
-overview: Promote your business with a Raffle Item or Door Prize at our upcoming Carnival!
+overview: Promote your business with a Raffle Item or Carnival Prize at our upcoming Carnival!
 Proceeds directly benefit the school, and we'll give your company a bit of exposure!
 custom_class: "show_image event_sponsor"
 faq_category: "raffle"
 data_type: "raffle"